Easy and quick, these spicy apple and raisin vegan cupcakes are a real treat!

 - 1 tbsp white vinegar

 - Mix all the ingredients except the vinegar, to give a stiff batter.
 Add the vinegar and mix well.
-The mixture should drop easily from the spoon so add a little more juice/water/soy milk as necessary to achieve the right consistency.
+The mixture should drop easily from the spoon so if necessary add a little more juice/water/non-dairy milk to achieve the right consistency.

-- Spoon into the CUPCAKE PAPERS so they are around 2/3 full.
+- Spoon the mixture into the cupcake liners so they are around 2/3 full.

-- Bake for 15-20 minutes until risen, golden, and a toothpick inserted into the centre of a cake comes out clean.
+- Bake for 15-20 minutes at 180°C (350°F) until risen, golden, and a toothpick inserted into the centre of a cake comes out clean.

 - Cool on wire racks before serving.

 Louisa at Eat Your Veg and Anneli at Delicieux organise the Four Seasons Food challenge and the theme for January is ‘Virtuous Food‘.
-Given that these are free from eggs and dairy, and also contain fruit, for heaven’s sake, I’d say they definitely qualify!
+Given that these are free from eggs and dairy, and also contain fruit, I’d say they definitely qualify!